fredlawl/bmath/README.md

 Run `./bmath` to run the program in interactive mode.
 To exit, use `ctrl + c`, or type in "quit" or "exit".

-Pass a positional argument to run in non-interactive mode:
+Pass a positional argument to run in headless mode:

 ```sh
 bmath "1"